 Course Website: carmen.osu.edu, all class contents and grades will be posted there

-Textbook: The reading list and homework problems will be from the course textbook:
+Textbook: Reading assignments and homework problems will be from the course textbooks:

 - John A. Rice.
 Mathematical Statistics and Data Analysis (Third Edition).
 Duxbury, 2007. - Robert W. Keener.
 Theoretical Statistics: Topics for a Core Course.
 Springer, 2010.